cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesitycluster.md

 # Get-CohesityCluster

 ## SYNOPSIS
-Gets basic information for the Cohesity Cluster.
+Gets basic information about the Cohesity Cluster.

 ## SYNTAX